tiagocpeixoto/factsory/README.md

    Container.self.get(MyFactory);
    ```

-1. If it isn't a class, it can be claimer be the `Container.self.getNamed` method:
+1. If it's a named creation function, it can be claimed by the `Container.self.getNamed` method:

    ```
    Container.self.getNamed("MyFactory");